How To Plan a Day Trip to Krka National Park Waterfalls, Croatia

 River and Waterfalls at Krka National Park

-We had visited Plitvice Lakes in Winter on our way from Split to Zagreb – and on a subsequent trip to Croatia in Autumn, so visiting Krka National Park for the day was at the top of our list of things to see while we were in staying Zadar.
-That said, Krka is easy to get to from several Croatian cities and we have since returned to Krka Waterfalls on a day trip from Split!
+We had visited Plitvice in Winter on our way from Split to Zagreb – and again on a subsequent trip to Croatia in Autumn.
+Therefore, visiting Krka National Park for the day was a priority while we were staying in Zadar.

 Visiting Krka Waterfalls, Croatia on a Day Trip